furkansahinfs/Commercetools-Microservices/README.md

-# FASHION CT Project With Gateway and Microservices
+# Commercetools Project With Gateway and Microservices

 ## Notes
 - following **eslint rules** is required.